Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

 ### 23.12

-  * Minimal version updates, only CMake was updated as there it is important to have the latest.
+-   Minimal version updates, only CMake was updated as there it is important to have the latest.

 ### 24.03

-  * Total refresh of 23.12, except for those packages where newer versions offer compile problems with the current system compiler on LUM<I.
+-   Total refresh of 23.12, except for those packages where newer versions offer compile problems with the current system compiler on LUM<I.

 ### 24.11

-  * Trivial port of the 24.03 EasyConfig with just a lot of version updates.
+-   Trivial port of the 24.03 EasyConfig with just a lot of version updates.

-  * It turns out that nasm.us is down, so download sources are not available.
+-   It turns out that nasm.us is down, so download sources are not available.
     NASM does [have a GitHub however](https://github.com/netwide-assembler/nasm)
     where sources can be found.
 These are raw though and we couldn't get the build process to work.

-      * Certainly needed is `preconfigopts = './autogen.sh && '`.
+    -   Certainly needed is `preconfigopts = './autogen.sh && '`.

-      * The start directory is now '%(namelower)s-%(namelower)s-%(version)s'.
+    -   The start directory is now '%(namelower)s-%(namelower)s-%(version)s'.

-      * The build process however fails to generate the man pages while the `make install` phase does want to install them.
+    -   The build process however fails to generate the man pages while the `make install` phase does want to install them.
 It is not clear how they can be generated from the GitHub sources.
 In the downloaded package from `nasm.us`, they were pre-generated.

-      * So for now we use the web archive as a second source for downloads.
+    -   So for now we use the web archive as a second source for downloads.

 ### 25.03

-  * Minor update of 24.11, few packages changed as these were developed within three weeks of each other.
+-   Initially a minor update of 24.11, few packages changed as these were developed within three weeks of each other.

+-   Further corrections to installation directories and EasyConfig parameters were needed when moving to EasyBuild 5.

+-   SCons was moved out of the `-bootstrap` version as it triggered an internal sanity check that failed as it insisted on having an executable called `python` rather than `python3`.